 6. Alpspitze

-Accommodations when traveling to the Alpspitze Mountains
+Where to stay in the Alpspitze Mountains

 - Hotel Königshof: This modern hotel in Garmisch-Partenkirchen offers luxurious rooms and a wellness area in a great location.